 Programme Outcomes (POs)

-1. Apply the knowledge of mathematics, science, engineering fundamentals and civil engineering to the solution of complex engineering problems.
+1. Apply the knowledge of mathematics, science, engineering fundamentals and concepts of Civil Engineering to the solution of complex engineering problems.
+(Engineering knowledge)

-5.Modern tool usage: Create, select, apply and appropriate techniques, resources and modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations.
+5. Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations.
+(Modern Tool Usage)

-7. Environment and sustainability: Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.
+7. Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.
+(Environment and Sustainability)

 8. Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.
+(Ethics)

-9. Individual and team work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.
+9. Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.
+(Individual and Team Work)